-Angeline restaurant review - Atlantic City, USA
+Angeline restaurant - Atlantic City, USA

 When it comes to aesthetics, casinos are rarely considered to be a bastion of good taste, but this recent opening inside the Borgata Hotel Casino & Spa definitely delivers sharp enough interiors to make you think twice.
 In celebrity chef Michael Symon’s kitchen, the focus will be on classic Italian cooking, using red-sauce family recipes.
 But out in the dining room, the design is all about that oft-reference balance of old and new world.